Tips To Take Back The Dinner Table From Picky Eaters

 LUDWIG: You know, there's a natural developmental cycle here at work.
 Children are born with a fear of unfamiliar foods, which protects them from eating something toxic.
 But they're also programmed to develop an increasingly broad set of taste preferences.
 If not, children would die of starvation after weaning.

-AUTHOR: Because I think it defines them and then it becomes much harder to change.
-I think you kind of have to use the word when you're talking about it but not talking to the child.
+SAMPSON: Because I think it defines them, and then it becomes much harder to change.
+I think you kind of have to use the word when you're talking about it - but not talking to the child.
 It's like any other kind of definition of your child.
 It's better not to talk about who they are.
 It's better to talk about their behavior.

 LUDWIG: A pleasure.